 At Highline Car Care, we feel it is our duty to offer each and every customer a free brake inspection.
 After all, you ride those brakes a lot!

 Our shop, Highline Car Care, is the best option to replace, service, or repair your brake pads and rotors.
 We have been in business since 2010 and in that time we have cared for and serviced many vehicles.
 We’re located west of Mesa Drive just south of US60.
-You can learn more about us here and get directions to our Mesa auto shop here.
+Stick around to learn more about us or get directions to our Mesa auto shop!